e0261618/tp/docs/DeveloperGuide.md

 ##### Other Component
 The *Search Sequence Diagram* below shows how the components interact with each other in the scenario where the user issues the command ```search keyword```
 ###### Search Command Sequence Diagram
 ![SearchCommand Sequence Diagram](images/SearchSequenceDiagram.png)

+<div style="page-break-after: always;"></div>

 The following *Object Diagram* gives an overview of which objects are accessed and associated with the execution of the `Search` command.
 ###### Search Command Object Diagram
 ![SearchCommand Object Diagram](images/SearchCommandObjectDiagram.png)